 There’s also plenty to see and do in SoCal, especially in Hollywood.
 With plenty of museums, tours, and shows, Los Angeles is a melting pot of people and cultures, providing a wide variety of authentic cuisines, eclectic neighborhoods, and dazzling shops.

 The sunny, Mediterranean climate of Southern California allows for year-round outdoor fun from hiking in the Hollywood Hills to surfing at Huntington Beach.
 Playing golf and pickleball year-round is common, and places for skiing, snowshoeing, and sledding are just a few hours away from the coast in the winter.

 In NorCal, locals head to Lake Tahoe to ski all winter and into spring.
 But for a sunny day at the beach, they head south to SoCal, where the warmer weather (by just a few degrees) makes a big difference.

 According to a San Francisco Chronicle story from 2018, health care costs 30 percent more in Northern California than in Southern California.
 That doesn’t mean, however, that the quality of health care is better in SoCal.
 But according to the article, “People living in areas where there is a greater consolidation among hospitals, physician groups, and insurance companies pay more for health care.”

 Los Angeles is infamous for its congested freeways, where it often takes hours to get only a few miles away during high-traffic times.
 Similarly, the Bay Area sees its fair share of gridlock and commuter traffic, although not quite to the extent SoCal does.

 NorCal also wins for public transportation, thanks in part to BART, the convenient Bay Area Rapid Transit train system.
-Public transportation is not as well established in SoCal, although there is a Metro train.
+Public transportation is not as well established in SoCal, although there is the LA Metro train.
 Southern California is also more crowded, as a whole, with a population of roughly 23 million.
 Northern California’s population is around 15 million.